 They also offer classic Western styling, so you’re not stuck with a “work boots” look if you frequently deal with the public or wear a company uniform.
-For some reason they tend to run a size large, with Ariat even saying to order a size small on its website.
+For some reason, this shoe tends to run a size large, with Ariat even saying to order a size small on its website.
 Some owners felt these boots weren’t durable in harsh environments, but their price range is significantly less than other choices.
 Sometimes you really do get what you pay for.
 With these boots, you get more than what you pay for.

-8. Thorogood 8" Moc Toe MAXWear Boots for Welding
+8. Thorogood 8" Moc Safety Toe MAXWear Boots

 - Steel safety toes

 - Fiberglass shanks

 - Breathable design

 - Long-wearing boots

 - Not waterproof

 - Exposed laces